Telly Leung: Acting

-Music career
+Music

 In 2005, Leung released an original EP titled Getaway on Mopptopp Records.
 His first solo LP, I'll Cover You, was released on December 4, 2012 through Yellow Sound.
 Leung is a featured performer on the cast recordings of Godspell, Flower Drum Song, Pacific Overtures, Dear Edwina, and Wall to Wall Sondheim.

 Personal life

-Leung, who is gay, married James Babcock in December 2016.
+Leung, who is openly gay, married James Babcock in December 2016.